n8design/htwoo/htwoo-react/README.md

 ## How To Use

+>To get all the details on what has been released when check out our [REACT_CHANGELOG](https://github.com/n8design/htwoo/blob/main/REACT-CHANGELOG.md).

+## Getting Help/Giving Feedback

->Note: This component library is currently under development and will most likely continue to make improvements that could likely bring about breaking changes.
-Please feel free to submit your enhancement ideas and feedback to the issues list so that we can try to address them.
+Please feel free to submit your questions, enhancement ideas, and feedback to the GitHub [issues list](https://github.com/n8design/htwoo/issues) so that we can try to address them.

 ### Initialize library in Microsoft SharePoint Framework (SPFx)